Bwvolleyball/recipe-organizr/README.md

 ![Application Architecture](./docs/images/Recipe_Organizr_Architecture.png)

-## Swagger API Docs
-> This section requires running the app to be running.
-See [Running Locally](#running-locally) for additional details.

-With the full application stack running locally, you are able to visit http://swagger.127.0.0.1.xip.io:8080 to view API documentation for the various APIs.

-Select a spec (AKA, toggle between the different API applications) in the top right of the page, and then open up either a controller to see the various API calls that are available, or the models to see the objects that are sent back and forth between the APIs and the UI.

-A static reference to the models produced by this application can be found in the [Swagger Model document](./docs/SWAGGER_MODELS.md).

 ## Running Locally
 > This project is a host of microservices.
 Therefore, to run this locally, there are several projects that need to be run.